ju-liu/ju-liu.github.io/README.md

 # ju-liu.github.io
-This is my new web host.
+This is Ju Liu's personal website.